-- (a) a term which requires S to: - (i) include the term specified in clause 16.8AC.6 in any contract of engagement S enters into with a jobholder on or after the amendment of the subcontract; - (ii) use reasonable endeavours to include the term specified in clause 16.8AC.6 in any contract of engagement which S entered into before the amendment of the sub-contract; and - (iii) use reasonable endeavours to include the term specified in clause 16.8AC.5 in any sub-contract which S has entered into with P before the amendment of the sub-contract pursuant to clause 16.8AC.8; - (b) a term which prevents S from sub-contracting to P obligations to provide clinical services under the Contract unless the sub-contract entered into by S includes the term specified in clause 16.8AC.5. - 16.8AC.10 The Contractor shall use reasonable endeavours to include in a third party contract (whenever entered into) a term requiring the third party ("T") to include the term specified in clause 16.8AC.6 in any contract of engagement to which T is a party. - 18.8AC.11 The Contractor shall not sub-contract any of its obligations to provide clinical services under the Contract, unless the sub-contract requires S to use reasonable endeavours to: - include in a third party contract (whenever entered into)
+- (a) a term which requires S to: - (i) include the term specified in clause 16.8AC.6 in any contract of engagement S enters into with a jobholder on or after the amendment of the subcontract; - (ii) use reasonable endeavours to include the term specified in clause 16.8AC.6 in any contract of engagement which S entered into before the amendment of the sub-contract; and - (iii) use reasonable endeavours to include the term specified in clause 16.8AC.5 in any sub-contract which S has entered into with P before the amendment of the sub-contract pursuant to clause 16.8AC.8; - (b) a term which prevents S from sub-contracting to P obligations to provide clinical services under the Contract unless the sub-contract entered into by S includes the term specified in clause 16.8AC.5. - 16.8AC.10 The Contractor shall use reasonable endeavours to include in a third party contract (whenever entered into) a term requiring the third party ("T"): - (a) to include the term specified in clause 16.8AC.6 in any contract of engagement which T enters into with a jobholder on or after entering into the contract with the Contractor: - (b) to use reasonable endeavours to include that term in any contract of engagement which T has entered into prior to entering into the contract with the Contractor. - 18.8AC.11 The Contractor shall not sub-contract any of its obligations to provide clinical services under the Contract, unless the sub-contract requires S to use reasonable endeavours to: - (a) include in a third party contract (whenever entered into) a term requiring T: - (i) to include the term specified in clause 16.8AC.6 in any contract of engagement which T enters into with a jobholder on or after entering into the contract with S; - (ii) to use reasonable endeavours to include that term in any contract of engagement which T has entered into prior to entering into the contract with S; and - (b) include in any sub-contract between S and P a term requiring P to use reasonable endeavours to include in any third party contract (whenever entered into) the term specified in clause 16.8AC.12.

-a term requiring T to include the term specified in clause 16.8AC.6 in any contract of engagement to which T is a party; and - (b) include in any sub-contract between S and P a term requiring P to include in any third party contract (whenever entered into) the term specified in clause 16.8AC.12. - 16.8AC.12 The term is one which requires T to include the term specified in clause 16.8AC.6 in any contract of engagement to which T is a party. - 16.8AC.13 Nothing in this clause 16.8AC requires a jobholder to comply with the disclosure obligation for any relevant financial year which: - (a) ends before the jobholder enters into a contract of engagement; or - (b) begins after the jobholder's contract of engagement has terminated.
+- 16.8AC.12 The term is one which requires T: - (a) to include the term specified in clause 16.8AC.6 in any contract of engagement which T enters into with a jobholder on or after entering into the contract with P; - (b) to use reasonable endeavours to include that term in any contract of engagement which T has entered into prior to entering into the contract with P. - 16.8AC.13 Nothing in this clause 16.8AC requires a jobholder to comply with the disclosure obligation for any relevant financial year which: - (a) ends before the jobholder enters into a contract of engagement; or - (b) begins after the jobholder's contract of engagement has terminated. - 16.8B Reserved.

-16.8B Reserved.